-While theological controversies of the day were argued among the learned, to the vast majority of the English the reformed Church of England was defined by the occasions of corporate, liturgical, and saccramental worship they participated in and were formed by.
+While theological controversies of the day were debated among the learned, to the vast majority of the English the reformed Church of England was defined by the occasions of corporate, liturgical, and sacramental worship they participated in and were formed by.
 These services brought the private events of their lives — from birth to marriage to death — into the realm of public life.

-Or, as John Booty has put it, “In the parish churches and in the cathedrals the nation was at prayer, the commonwealth was being realized, and God, in whose hands the destinites of all were lodged, was worshiped in spirit and in truth.”
+Or, as church historian John Booty has put it, “In the parish churches and in the cathedrals the nation was at prayer, the commonwealth was being realized, and God, in whose hands the destinies of all were lodged, was worshiped in spirit and in truth.”

 John Donne – Dean, St. Paul’s Cathedral, London